budimanfajarf/100-days-of-code/log.md

 ### Day 2: August 18, 2020

-**Today's Progress:** Continue to test GitHub API, call a few request using looping, Try to get a few data from markdown file (.md) in a repository
+**Today's Progress:** Continue to test GitHub API, call a few request using looping, Try to get a few data from markdown file (.md) in a repository.

 **Thoughts:** Don't know the best approach to store markdown text to database or store markdown file to local storage :|